 These 9 State Parks In Idaho Will Knock Your Socks Off

-We are incredibly lucky to have 30 state parks in Idaho, all of which are bursting with natural beauty and recreation opportunities for couples, families, and solo adventurers.
+We’re incredibly lucky to have 27 state parks in Idaho, all of which are bursting with natural beauty and recreation opportunities for couples, families, and solo adventurers.
 Even better, whether you love mountain isolation, lush, green prairies, or crystal-clear lakes, chances are you’re never too far from one of these expansive and pristine landscapes.
-Most are within a half hour’s drive from the Gem State’s major cities, which means now that warmer weather is here, you have no excuse not to explore them!
-Here are nine of the most distinctive and special state parks in Idaho.
+Most are within a half hour’s drive from the Gem State’s major cities, which means no matter the weather, you have no excuse not to explore them!
+While every park here is worth a visit, here are nine of the most distinctive and easy to access parks in Idaho.